angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ## 1. Card Group - Doomsdays

-The namesake of the deck, {{Doomsday}} is a requirement in all variants of the archetype.
+The namesake of the deck, :card[Doomsday] is a requirement in all variants of the archetype.
 You will always need to have access to this as a four of in any dedicated build played.
 As you will need to access and resolve one of these in order to win the game in 99% of cases, often it is advantageous to try and